Tornadoes of 2021: June

-There were 105 tornadoes confirmed in the United States in June.
-The month had the fifth fewest amount of significant tornadoes on record.

 June 1 (China)

 A significant EF3 tornado caused major damage as it struck the town of Shangzhi in Heilongjiang province, damaging or destroying 148 homes.
 Several large metal chicken houses were completely destroyed at a farm in the area, and farm implements and tractors were thrown.
 Large swaths of trees were mowed down in rural areas outside of Shangzhi, and metal truss transmission towers were blown over.
 One person was killed and 16 others were injured by the tornado, which was photographed and caught on video from multiple angles.
 A separate EF2 tornado also caused considerable damage just north of the path of the main EF3 tornado.
 A few additional tornadoes also reportedly touched down in other areas of China that afternoon and evening, though the exact number of tornadoes and extent of the damage they produced is not known.

 June 14 (China)

 On June 14, a small village near Xuzhou sustained major damage after being directly impacted by a high-end EF2 tornado.
 Dozens of masonry homes were badly damaged or destroyed, including a few small unanchored homes that were leveled.
 Trees were snapped and debarked, and farm fields near the village were scoured.